openmrs/openmrs-module-dataimporttool/README.md

   $ mvn clean install

-  This command generates a omod file for the data-importtool
+  This command generates a omod file for the openmrs-module-data-importtool
 ````

 ### Step 2.
 Install OpenMRS 1.11.3